fibbojs/fibbo/docs/guide/core/controllers.md

 ## Why use controllers ?

-Technically, controller are not required to make a component move or animate (you could just override the `frame` method in your component most of the time), but they are a good way to separate the logic of a component from its rendering.
+Technically, controllers are not required to make a component move or animate (you could just override the `frame` method in your component most of the time), but they are a good way to separate the logic of a component from its rendering.

-Also, this allows you to reuse the same controller for multiple components, which can be useful if you want to create a group of similar objects that share the same behavior.
+Also, this allows you to reuse the same controller for multiple components, which can be useful if you want to create multiple groups of objects that share the same behavior.

 ## How to use controllers ?